pervognsen/bitwise/FAQ.md

 We'll be using Python 3.6 with the [Conda](https://conda.io/miniconda.html) package manager to manage the Python environment and its package dependencies.

-For Verilog, we'll be using Verilator for cycle-accurate simulation and the free WebPACK version of Xilinx's FPGA toolchain Vivado for everything related to Xilinx FPGAs.
+For Verilog, we'll be using the open source Verilator tool for cycle-accurate simulation and the free WebPACK version of Xilinx's FPGA toolchain Vivado for everything related to Xilinx FPGAs.

+**Q: Where can I can ask questions or have discussions about Bitwise?

+You use the [forums](https://bitwise.handmade.network/forums) or the [Discord](https://discord.gg/7TSA6ZF) chat server.